naggie/dstask/README.md

 * Use dstask to track things you might forget, rather than everything.
 SNR is important.
 Don't track tasks for the sake of it.
 * Spend regular time reviewing tasks.
 You'll probably find some you've already resolved, and many you've forgotten.
 The `show-unorganised` command is good for this.
 * Try to work through tasks from the top of the list.
 Dstask sorts by priority then creation date -- the most important tasks are at the top.
+* Use `start`/`stop` to mark what you're genuinely working on right now; it makes resuming work faster.
+Paused tasks will be slightly highlighted, so you won't lose track of them. `show-paused` helps if they start to pile up.